datawire/todo/README.md

 3. Run: `CANARY=true forge deploy`

+4. Run `curl <api>/tasks ` a whole bunch of times.

 This will push your change to the canary deployment for tasks, and now 10% of the traffic to the tasks service will hit your canary.

+## Rapid application development

+This requires installing [telepresence](telepresence.io).
+Please note that telepresence will temporarily replace the deployment it is operating on and direct incoming traffic to your laptop.
+This is great if you want to develop the service in your own environment, but *not* recommended if your service is taking production traffic!

+1. Change to the service you would like to develop: `cd search`

+2. Edit app.py and add debug=True to enable file watch/reload.

+3. Run: `telepresence --expose 8080 -s search` (this will start a shell)

+4. From within the telepresence shell, run: `python app.py`

+5. Hack away while running `curl <api>/search` and see your changes live reload.

 ## Rationale